What's the Difference Between a Broadway and Off-Broadway Show?

 If the facility hosts concerts and dance shows more often than it does plays or musicals, it isn't considered a Broadway theater, regardless of the seating situation.
 Because of this, Carnegie Hall doesn't make the cut—even though the main auditorium has way more than 500 seats (2804, to be precise).

-Every year, the Broadway League joins forces with the American Theatre League to administer one of the Big Apple’s biggest celebrations: The Tony Awards.
-To be eligible for these prizes, a show must open at a Broadway League-certified Broadway theater at some point in the current season before a designated cut-off date (which for this year was April 28).
+Every year, the Broadway League joins forces with the American Theatre Wing to administer one of the Big Apple's biggest celebrations: The Tony Awards.
+To be eligible for these prizes, a show must open at a Broadway League-certified Broadway theater at some point in the current season before a designated cut-off date (which for this year was April 25).

 Given these rules, the Awards completely ignore Off-Broadway productions.
 But this doesn't mean that you should.
 Some of the most popular shows ever conceived started out at Off-Broadway venues.
 For example, the original production of Little Shop of Horrors opened in 1982 and ran for five years without ever making it to the Great White Way—although a Broadway revival did pop up in 2003.